PhilipBDev/MERN-Weather-App-SERVER/README.md

 A simple weather application using the MERN stack and OpenWeatherMap API.
 Makes use of React Context, Fetch, Axios, and JWT to create a functional user registration and log in system that will immediately display the weather for your city upon logging in.

+Learning my way around React and React Hooks was the most challenging part of this project.
+The file structure is a bit messy since I kept implementing new concepts I've learned.
+I couldn't decide between using a custom React hook for fetch or to use Axios, so I used both for different reasons, though in the future Axios seems to be the way to go for the time being.

+Another issue was having the user's city show up after logging in, through I solved this with React Context and a simple page refresh.
+Although simple, countless hours were spent trying to understand what React has to offer.

 ### Built With

 - [React](https://reactjs.org/)